twinfield10/Rebirtha-Model/README.md

 I scrape lineups every morning from [BaseballMonster.com](https://baseballmonster.com/lineups.aspx), a popular fantasy baseball resource, and join these to the projections to match players in a starting lineup to their WAR projections.
 This source has been a bit iffy but I like it because it does attempt to predict the starting lineups for every game before they are confirmed, allowing me to hop on early lines for games later in the day.

   #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c) Gambling Lines ####
 This has been a trickier thing to standardize and I hope to include multiple sportsbooks in the future.
-As for now, the lines are scraped from my personal book that I use daily.
+As for now, the lines are scraped from a book that I use.

   #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d) Injuries and Suspensions ####
 I scrape data from [SportTrac](https://www.spotrac.com/mlb/disabled-list/") regarding which players are on the DL and for how long.
 With the MLB and their usage of the 10-Day DL and 60-Day DL classification, it helps to adjust my season long projections that are used as a basis for a team's strength as I assume that 60-Day DL players are either not going to play the rest of the year or will be out a significant portion of the year.
 I manually input flags for players that have been ruled out for hte entire year to adjust team strength values.